viant/dbsync/README.md

 ##### 3. Data Merge

-During checking synchronization status, sync process determines merge strategy based on the changed dataset which can could be one of the following:
+During checking synchronization status, sync process determines merge strategy based on the changed dataset which is one of the following:

 - insert - append data to destination table
 - merge  - append or update data in destination table